DRAGNLabs/towards-neural-programming-interfaces/README.md

 This repository is the official implementation of "Towards Neural Programming Interfaces", published and presented in NeurIPS 2020 proceedings.
 See https://arxiv.org/abs/2012.05983 for preprint.

+## TODO:

+* Generate data correctly for sentiment (get the tokens from the sentences and loop through them?)
+* Figure out using N-hot encoding for training the NPI
+* Using different layers for pertubations for multi-classification
+* For multiclassification, we need to update the style classifier to support that.

 ## Dependencies

 ### Pipenv